ryanoasis/nerd-fonts/src/readme-per-directory-addendum.md

 ### TL;DR

-0. Pick your font family and then select from the `'complete'` directory.
+* Pick your font family and then select from the `'complete'` directory.
-  * Are you on Windows?
-Pick a font with the suffix `'Windows Compatible'`
+  * If you are on Windows pick a font with the `'Windows Compatible'` suffix.
+    * This includes specific tweaks to ensure the font works on Windows, in particular monospace identification and font name length limitations
-  * Are you limited to mono fonts (because of your terminal, etc)?
-Pick a font with the suffix `'Mono'`
+  * If you are limited to monospaced fonts (because of your terminal, etc) then pick a font with the `'Mono'` suffix.
+    * This denotes that the Nerd Font glyphs will be monospaced not necessarily that the entire font will be monospaced

 ### Explanation